Perspective | Phil Mickelson, a champion of comebacks and transformations, now has his greatest triumph

 His locker room nickname was “Eddie Haskell” — the kid in the old “Leave it to Beaver” TV show who was always ultra-polite to Beaver’s parents and then, as soon as their backs were turned, led Beaver and older brother Wally into trouble.

-Players said the smiling, friendly Phil the public saw was considerably different than the often-aloof Phil who drifted in and out of locker rooms.
+Players said the smiling, friendly Phil the public saw was considerably different from the often-aloof Phil who drifted in and out of locker rooms.
 Mickelson was aware of the chatter.

-Standing on the putting green at Turnberry before the Open Championship in 1997, he talked about his image with other pros.
+Standing on the putting green before the British Open, he talked about his image with other pros.
 “I get the way some guys feel,” he said.
-“The thing you have to understand is that (wife) Amy and I are 24/7.
+“The thing you have to understand is that [wife] Amy and I are 24/7.
 We’re together all the time.
 We like being together like that.
 She’s my best friend.
 She’s the person I want to hang out with the most.”

 That was what I always found appealing about Mickelson — he had an honest streak when he was standing on a putting green and there weren’t microphones being thrust in his direction.
 He never resorted to the “I’ll have had a great career even if I never win a major” cop-out when he still hadn’t won one.
-Instead, he would look you in the eye and tell you that there was a hole in his resume, and that he wouldn’t feel satisfied until it was filled.
+Instead, he would look you in the eye and tell you that there was a hole in his résumé and that he wouldn’t feel satisfied until it was filled.

 He finally got it done at the Masters in 2004, at a point when some people had already decided he would make lots of money playing golf but would never find greatness.
 He was a different guy by then.
 When someone asked him in a Saturday evening news conference how it felt knowing he was nine shots ahead of Woods, he didn’t go for the timeworn answer about how many good players he still had to beat, about going out and playing the golf course.